openwfm/wrf-sfire-docs/docs/updates.md

 ### 2023/12/02

-* Slurm reconfiguration in progress to improve job isolation and scheduling.
-Jobs already running should not be affected, but submitting jobs may be afected for short periods.
+* Slurm reconfiguration is in progress to improve job isolation and scheduling.
+Jobs already running should not be affected, but submitting new jobs may be afected for short periods.
 Please let me know if anything does not work as expected.
 * The GPU nodes math-alderaan-h[01-02] are drained for testing and configuration.
-* Nodes math-alderaan-c[29-32] are draining because math-alderaan-c29 has a bad memory board and they all will need to be powered down to replace the board when replacement arrives.
+* Nodes math-alderaan-c[29-32] are draining, because math-alderaan-c29 has a bad memory board and they all will need to be powered down to install the replacement memory board when it arrives.
 * Nodes math-alderaan-c[01,05,07,10] are drained for heat diagnostics.
 * Colibri nodes are offline.
 * Please do not ssh directly to any nodes directly as always, in particular to any nodes drained or draining.
 Thank you.